-If you’re wanting a really good foodie Mexico experience, then it’s not going to be hard to get.
-This country is a top culinary destination, with countless spots to try authentic Mexican cuisine.
+If you’re wanting a really good foodie experience in Mexico, then it’s not gonna be hard to find.
+This country is a top culinary destination with countless spots to try authentic Mexican cuisine.

-Now I’ve lived in Mexico for over a year of my life, and it’s been one of the best decisions I’ve ever made.
+Now I’ve lived in Mexico for over a year of my life, and it’s been incredible.

-The people are incredible, it’s beautiful, there are so many fun things to do, and the Mexican food is so good. 👌
+The people are really friendly, it’s beautiful, there are so many fun things to do, and the Mexican food is very good. 👌

-So based on my experiences, the advice I’ve been given by my friends in Mexico, and a bit of research, I decided to write a Mexican foodie guide for you.
+So based on my experiences, the advice I’ve been given by my Mexican friends, and a bit of research, I decided to write a guide on the best food cities in Mexico.

 I want you to be able to have the best experience possible when it comes to trying the best food in Mexico.

-Mexican cuisine is so much more than what you typically find outside of the country.
-The flavors are richer, a lot more diverse, and the ingredients fresher and so much more delicious.
+Also, Mexican cuisine is so much more than what you typically find outside of the country.
+The flavors are richer, more diverse, and the ingredients fresher and better.
 From traditional dishes to street food vendors, the options are kind endless.

 1. Oaxaca